dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-2 AMD uprof.md

 ## AMD uProf

-The [uProf](https://www.amd.com/en/developer/uprof.html) profiler is a tool developed by AMD for monitoring performance of applications running on AMD processors.
+The [uProf](https://www.amd.com/en/developer/uprof.html) profiler is a tool developed by AMD for monitoring the performance of applications running on AMD processors.
 While uProf can be used on Intel processors as well, you will be able to use only CPU-independent features.
-The profiler is available for free to download and can be used on Windows, Linux and FreeBSD.
-AMD uProf can be used for profiling on multiple virtual machines (VMs), including Microsoft Hyper-V, KVM, VMware ESXi, Citrix Xen, but not all features are available on all VMs.
+The profiler is available for free to download and can be used on Windows, Linux, and FreeBSD.
+AMD uProf can be used for profiling on multiple virtual machines (VMs), including Microsoft Hyper-V, KVM, VMware ESXi, and Citrix Xen, but not all features are available on all VMs.
 Also, uProf supports analyzing applications written in various languages, including C, C++, Java, .NET/CLR.

 ### How to configure it {.unlisted .unnumbered}